-Omantel signs MoU with Oman’s first blockchain company
+Omantel signs MoU with Oman’s first Blockchain company

-Muscat: Omantel has signed a MoU with Blockchain Solutions & Services (BSS) for mutual cooperation between the two companies which include availing the smart solutions offered by BSS in logistics and commercial operations.
+Omantel has signed an MoU with Blockchain Solutions & Services (BSS) for mutual cooperation between the two companies which include availing the smart solutions offered by BSS in logistics and commercial operations.

 The MoU comes as part of Omantel’s ongoing efforts in offering smart solutions for digital transformation and laying the groundwork for smart cities’ ICT services.